Ecclesbourne Valley Railway

-The line is operated by a large fleet of heritage diesel multiple units (DMU), as well as diesel and visiting steam locomotives.
-Locomotive hauled trains initially only operated on enthusiast and special event days often alongside the DMU fleet, whereas now locomotive hauled services make up a larger part of the railway's timetable.
+The line is operated by heritage steam locomotives, including no. 2746 Bagnall saddle tank engine The Duke, and diesels include a BRCW Type 3 and a Brush Type 2.

 History

 Origin

-The "Wirksworth Branch" was the product of early 19th century railway rivalry.
+The Wirksworth Branch was the product of early 19th century railway rivalry.
 Since 1835, Wirksworth's citizens had been promoting various ideas for a branch line from the North Midland Railway, later the Midland Railway, at Duffield.
 The Midland was initially unenthusiastic, but then realised that the branch could be extended to Rowsley, albeit with difficulty, avoiding the section from Ambergate, on its Manchester, Buxton, Matlock and Midlands Junction Railway, which was shared with its rival the London and North Western Railway (LNWR).

-It is for this reason that all of the bridges along the line, including the one which simply has a head shunt under it (Cemetery Lane) are built to double-tracked grand Midland Railway style.
+It is for this reason that all of the bridges along the line, including the one which simply has a head shunt under it (Cemetery Lane), are built to the double-tracked grand Midland Railway style.

 Construction

-The 8+1/2 mi line was surveyed in 1862 and received Parliamentary assent the following year.
+The 8+1/2 mi line was surveyed in 1862 and received Parliamentary assent in the following year.
 It would follow the valley of the River Ecclesbourne with no major obstacles apart from the final climb into Wirksworth.
-A cutting was required, and some buildings were demolished, while there was considerable upheaval in Duffield.
+A cutting was required and some buildings were demolished, while there was considerable upheaval in Duffield.

 The final inspection of the line was carried out by Colonel J.A.
 Rich of the Royal Engineers on 26 September 1867, who approved the line for opening.

-The line was opened to Wirksworth on 1 October 1867 and was initially worked by the Staff System.
+The line was opened to Wirksworth on 1 October 1867 and was worked initially by the Staff System.

-Under the original scheme, it would have descended from Wirksworth to Cromford using a 1503 yd tunnel and a 280 yd long viaduct, and proceed parallel to the existing line, but on the west side of the river through Matlock to Rowsley.
+Under the original scheme, it would have descended from Wirksworth to Cromford using a 1503 yd tunnel and a 280 yd long viaduct, then proceed parallel to the existing line, but on the west side of the river through Matlock to Rowsley.

-However, when the lease expired on the original Ambergate line, the LNWR withdrew, and the Midland acquired complete control.
-Thus the section beyond Wirksworth was never built.
+However, when the lease expired on the original Ambergate line, the LNWR withdrew and the Midland acquired complete control; thus the section beyond Wirksworth was never built.
 The Midland was left with one of its few branch lines, and one which, it felt, was of questionable viability.